Evolution of Ubuntu Over the Years - A Brief History

 Ubuntu 6.10 (Edgy Eft)

 Ubuntu 6.10 codenamed "Edgy Eft" was released on 26 October 2006, Canonical's fifth Ubuntu release.
-Tomboy and F-Spot became the new default applications for Ubuntu.
+Tomboy, F-Spot became new defaults.
 Human theme also went through heavy modifications.

 Ubuntu 7.04 (Feisty Fawn)